iota-community/X-Team_GoShimmer/README.md

 ## 🌳 IOTA GoShimmer Initiative

-The **IOTA GoShimmer Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA GoShimmer](https://docs.iota.org/docs/node-software/0.1/goshimmer/introduction/overview) with content, and open source contributions.
+The **IOTA GoShimmer Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [GoShimmer](https://docs.iota.org/docs/node-software/0.1/goshimmer/introduction/overview) with content, and open source contributions.

 IOTA is an open-source distributed ledger technology that allows [connected devices](https://en.wikipedia.org/wiki/Connected_Devices) to transfer data and [IOTA tokens](https://docs.iota.org/docs/getting-started/0.1/clients/token) among each other for zero fees.

 ## 🎯 Initiative Goals

-The IOTA GoShimmer node software is in its alpha implementation.
+The GoShimmer node software is in its alpha implementation.
 We are currently focused on improving the node operators experience around the following four goals:

 - Quality Assurance/Review
 - Documentation